-- an Insured Person suffers a specified medical event listed with a tick () in the 'Specified medical event (full payment)' table on pages 27 and 28 while the Policy is in force; and - a doctor approved by us provides the medical evidence to support the claim.
+- an Insured Person suffers a specified medical event listed with a tick () in the 'Specified medical event (full payment)' table on page 23 while the Policy is in force; and - a doctor approved by us provides the medical evidence to support the claim.

 We will only pay a benefit when we are satisfied that the Insured Person meets the full definition of the relevant specified medical event, as defined in the 'Medical glossary' in chapter 7.
-The specified medical events covered under the Living Benefit and Living Benefit Plus are listed in the 'Specified medical events (full payment)' table on pages 27 and 28 as indicated.
+The specified medical events covered under the Living Benefit and Living Benefit Plus are listed in the 'Specified medical events (full payment)' table on page 23 as indicated.